commandcontrolQ/usnake/README.md

 ## Compiling
 > [!IMPORTANT]
 > MacOS: From Mountain Lion onwards, Apple no longer provides an X server by default.
-Please make sure you install [XQuartz](https://www.xquartz.org/) before you try to compile or run usnake.
+Please make sure you install [XQuartz](https://www.xquartz.org/) (and by extension the Xcode Command Line Tools) before you try to compile or run usnake.
 >
 > Haiku: You will need to install the Xlib compatibility layer [xlibe](https://depot.haiku-os.org/#!/?bcguid=bc1-FWRS&repos=haikuports&arch=x86_64&incldev=true&onlynatv=false&viewcrttyp=ALL&srchexpr=xlibe).